PaulR1209/hangman/README.md

 ### Instructions

 This is the instructions for the game.
-The user can press 1 to start the game once they are finished reading.
+The user can either press 1 to start the game once they are finished reading, or press 2 to go back to the main menu, or press 3 to quit, which will take you to the quit screen referenced further down.

 <img src='/screenshots/instructions.png'>

 #### Instructions Error

-This error is displayed upon pressing any other key, other than 1.
+This error is displayed upon pressing any other key, other than 1, 2 or 3.

 <img src='/screenshots/instructions-error.png'>